Parul University MBA Admissions 2025

 Where, X = Instalment value

-Questions that involve calculations of instalment value.
+Questions that involve calculations of the instalment value.

 Questions that involve calculations of debt.